teleo4121/save_exFAT_onSonoma/README.md

 P.S.
 This script only for temporary using, especially before Apple fix this issue.
-For Apple, not only this exFAT accept issue, please also give the function of Ipad external monitor back.
+For Apple, not only this exFAT access issue, please also give the function of Ipad external monitor back.